 Meanwhile, in Andalucía at 10 o’clock (yes 10, not 9.30 or 10.30) working people take a break for breakfast.
 And the most popular way of filling that morning gap is with a café con leche y una tostada – coffee and toast.
 Spanish coffee is superb and comes from Italian-style espresso machines – they’re an essential part of any Spanish bar – whilst your tostada is generally served with either olive oil, tomato and garlic or paté or lard.
 Guy, our route adviser, recommends his favourite coffee spot in Ronda, which walkers of our Andalucía route can try out on the final day of their holiday.
 Bar Maestro is a tiny tapas bar on Ronda’s main pedestrian shopping street, La Calle de la Bola, a few yards from the town’s famous bullring.
 Arrive at breakfast time and you’ll need to weave your way to the bar, where Rafa treats foreigners and locals with his customary good grace.

-At the other end of Spain, our Basque Country walk brings you to Bilbao, where you can visit Café Iruña (Colón de Larreátegui 13) in the heart of the town.
+At the other end of Spain, if you happen to be passing through Bilbao on the way to the Basque Pyrenees, visit Café Iruña (Colón de Larreátegui 13) in the heart of the town.
 Try the old style Spanish coffee and cakes, surrounded by Alhambra-style decor, with added high heels and lap-dogs (not compulsory).

 Many of the walkers on our Northern Portugal route take the chance to explore the city of Porto at the end of their holiday.
 Here you will find Armazem do Caffe (Rua Sá da Bandeira 100-102), with a great selection of freshly roasted coffee beans from around the world, and a special emphasis on ex-Portuguese colonies such as Timor, Mozambique, Angola and Brazil.
 Or try Majestic Café (Rua Santa Catarina 112) – this fabulously ornate Belle Époque café is said to be one of the most beautiful in Europe, with lots of gleaming brass, crisp white table linen, and a tinkling piano.